ZerksisMistry/Project_GPT-3.5_LLM/README.md

 Our project, meticulously developed within a Google Colab environment, showcases the versatile capabilities of the GPT-3.5 LLM in diverse scenarios and tasks.
 </p>

+`Project.ipynb`: This is our main notebook with all our experimentations.

 ### 🌟 Features

 - 🖋 **Prompt-Based Interactions:**  <p align="justify"> The code encompasses distinct use-cases for zero-shot, one-shot, and few-shot prompting, exhibiting the vast scope of GPT-3.5 interactions.
 It also includes interactive features for the user to continue the conversation with their follow-up prompts or end the conversation. </p>